sjentsch/lsjDocs/Ch09/Ch09_HypothesisTesting_08.rst

 and females and it turns out that the female scores are 1\% higher on average than the males.
-If I have got data from thousands of students then this difference will almost certainly be *statistically significant*, but regardless of how small the *p*-value it is is just not very interesting.
+If I have got data from thousands of students then this difference will almost certainly be *statistically significant*, but regardless of how small the *p*-value is, it is just not very interesting.
 You would hardly want to go around proclaiming a crisis in boys education on the basis of such a tiny difference would you?
-It is for this reason that it is becoming more standard (slowly, but surely) to report some kind of standard measure of effect size along with the the results of the hypothesis test.
+It is for this reason that it is becoming more common (slowly, but surely) to report some kind of standard measure of effect size along with the the results of the hypothesis test.
 The hypothesis test itself tells you whether you should believe that the effect you have observed is real